richProgrammer94/prodapp.github.io/README.md

-# prodapp.github.io
+# PRODUCTIVITY APP
 Hi!
-This is my first productivity app.
-It's main purpose is to track your work time.
+This app has been developed to form part of my portfolio.
+It's dedicated to programming apprentices.
+Main purpose: tracking your work time, focusing on your tasks, taking the learning work to completion.

 Kind regards,